ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-25-if-its-not-proof-of-work-then-its-not-a-blockchain/index.md

 ## Only Proof of Work Chains of Blocks Are Blockchains

-The whole point of a true blockchain is to do a lot of work to create the stamps or hashes, that seal the blocks.
+The whole point of a true blockchain is to do a lot of work to create the stamps or hashes that seal the blocks.

 The stamps are extremely costly to produce, therefore very difficult to violate.